nasa/puma/README.md

       conda activate puma; pumaGUI

 PuMA and PuMApy rely on two different conda environments in order to manage their software dependencies and environment variables.
 In order to link a C++ project to the PuMA library, refer to the next subsection.
-On the other hand, in order to import PuMApy into a python session, run "conda activate pumapy" before calling python.
+On the other hand, in order to import PuMApy into a python session, before calling python run:

+      conda activate pumapy

 The [jupyter notebooks](./python/tutorials) show the typical function use for the pumapy python package.

 ### How to link your C++ project to the PuMA library:
 In the folder [initproject](./cpp/initproject) there is a simple example project already linked to the PuMA library.